pingcap/docs-cn/pessimistic-transaction.md

 - If the `Point Get` and `Batch Point Get` operators do not read data, they still lock the given primary key or unique key, which blocks other transactions from locking or writing data to the same primary key or unique key.

+- TiDB supports the `FOR UPDATE OF TABLES` syntax.
+For a statement that joins multiple tables, TiDB only applies pessimistic locks on the rows that are associated with the tables in `OF TABLES`.

 ## Difference with MySQL InnoDB

 1. When TiDB executes DML or `SELECT FOR UPDATE` statements that use range in the WHERE clause, concurrent DML statements within the range are not blocked.